stephenxxxx/sllog/user/blogs/about/index.md

 -  This site / Site utilizes vercel and svelte/qwer theme by kwchang0831.
 My first svelte project.
 Currently using netlify for hosting.
 Vite pushes what I need to the CDN and deployment is fun.
 Site is very responsive for such a heavy load.
 Consistent load times.

-- ✍️ [Blog](https://blog.stephenlittleton.com) - TAKEN DOWN FOR SAFETY CONCERNS
+- ✍️ [Blog](https://blog.stephenlittleton.com) - Jekyll Blog featuring some interesting blurbs regarding some situations that happen.
+Utilizes DISQUS for comments.

 ## ❓ Issues / Problems / Questions